 The Doctoral School in Mathematics of the Higher School of Economics, Moscow, Russia is pleased to announce 30 fully funded PhD positions in all areas of mathematics and theoretical physics, starting in November 2020.
 Scholarships will be awarded to all successful candidates, subject to the conditions given below in section After selection procedure.

 The Faculty of Mathematics has over 130 members, including 14 invited ICM speakers.
-Our main research areas are algebraic geometry, geometric and algebraic topology, differential equations, dynamical systems, representation theory, functional analysis and mathematical and theoretical physics.
+Our main research areas are algebraic geometry, geometric and algebraic topology, differential equations, dynamical systems, representation theory, functional analysis, logic and algorithms, and mathematical and theoretical physics.

 Some of our recent PhD graduates have gone on to be welcomed as postdocs and instructors in several of the highest ranked mathematics departments in the world.